overview/overview-pdf-viewer/README-overviewdocs.md

   a third the size of the browser tab.)
 * Overview doesn't want to distract the user with endless PDF-viewing features.

+The "open/close sidebar" toggle in the toolbar is hidden, but the feature still exists.
+Overview presents its own interface for toggling sidebar visibility.

 ## PDF Notes

 Given a `noteStoreApiCreator` function, exposes a note-creation interface: